 Before you bring new agents into the mix, get a good grasp of the personalities and work styles of all your agents.
 You can see where you need to fill skill gaps on your team when you choose your new hires.
 Plus, it helps you build a team with positive team chemistry.
 Sometimes, certain personality types just don’t mix.
 You don’t want to hire someone who clicks with you, but not with your team.
-That can quickly create a toxic, negative work environment.
+That can quickly create a toxic work environment.
 Be sure new hires are a great fit for the culture and pace of your workplace, too.

-To kick stalled CSAT scores to the curb (you know, the ones that have been sitting in the C- to C+ range for +23 years), you have to look beyond the daily tasks of an agent when you hire.
-Look at the person and their potential for future opportunities, too.
+To kick stalled CSAT scores to the curb (you know, the ones that have been sitting in the C- to C+ range for +25 years), you have to look beyond the daily tasks of an agent when you hire.
+Look at the person and their potential for growth.
 With the right coaching, peer mentorship, and a fantastic agent experience, can you see this person hanging around to progress with your company?
 Those high-potential candidates are the ones you want to hire.

 Hire for passion and intrinsic motivation.

 Intrinsic motivators are the drivers people need for success and longevity in their jobs.
 A paycheck is great, but it doesn’t have staying power.
 Ask questions that determine WHY a person wants to work in a contact center, and cut ‘em loose after the first interview if you can’t see past dollar signs in their eyes.

 Hire people who are empathetic and good communicators.

-Top brands known for their customer service, like Apple and Warby Parker, emphasize the importance of empathy, and communicating that empathy, when working with customers.
+Top brands known for their customer service, like Apple and Warby Parker, emphasize the importance of empathy, when working with customers.
 Apple even coaches about the power of empathy when they train new hires.
 Ask situational questions like, “talk about a time your manager or a peer criticized you on the job.
 What was your reaction?” or “how would you handle unexpected company changes?”
 See if your candidates respond with poise and understanding about the situations.
 If they do, you’ll know you have talented individuals who can be rockstar agents.

 Hire constant learners.

 To be successful in housing all that knowledge and keeping up with change, you need to hire agents who crave learning.
-Ask behavioral questions like, “how would you solve a problem for a customer if you didn’t know the answer,” to see if candidates would run to their manager for their answer, or if they’d seek it out the information themselves.
+Ask behavioral questions like, “how would you solve a problem for a customer if you didn’t know the answer,” to see if candidates would run to their manager for their answer, or if they’d seek out the information themselves.
 Search for people who are curious and constantly want to do better.
 These are the people who want to be coached and get the knowledge and training they need to excel.

-Be clear about the type of candidate you’re looking for up front.
-List the traits you’re seeking in the job description, list the type of experience a person needs to be successful, and set expectations about the core job responsibilities an agent will see in their daily role.
+Be clear about the type of candidate you’re looking for upfront.
+List the traits you’re seeking in the job description, list the type of experience a person needs to be successful and set expectations about the core job responsibilities an agent will see in their daily role.
 But go beyond the resume and job description, too.
 Spend more time getting to know the personalities, job aspirations, and work styles of your candidates, and you’ll hire fantastic agents.